geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_run_the_segmentation_pipeline.md

 ### Step 4: Configure the data preprocessor

-To preprocess the fetched data, we will use the [`NormalizePreprocessor`] with the following configuration:
+To preprocess the fetched data, we will use the [`NormalizePreprocessor`][NormalizePreprocessor] with the following configuration:

 ``` yaml title="config.yaml"
 data_preprocessor: